-CONTEXT : MkIV 2020.08.04 10:27
+CONTFXT : MkIV 2020.08.27 19:28

-LUATFX Team: Hans Hagen, Hartmut Henkel, Taco Hoekwater, Luigi Scarso remark: LUAMETATEX development is mostly done by Hans Hagen and Alan Braslau, who love playing with the three languages involved.
-And as usual Mojca Miklavec make sure all compiles well on the buildbot infrastructure.
-Testing is done by CONTEXT developers and users.
+LUATEX Team: Hans Hagen, Hartmut Henkel, Taco Hoekwater, Luigi Scarso remark: LUAMETATEX development is mostly done by Hans Hagen and in adapting the macros to the new features Wolfgang Schuster, who knows the code inside-out is a instrumental.
+In the initial phase Alan Braslau, who love playing with the three languages did extensive testing and compiled for several platforms.
+Later Mojca Miklavec make sure all compiles well on the buildbot infrastructure.
+After the first release more users got involved in testing.
 Many thanks for their patience!
+The development also triggered upgrading of the wiki support infrastructure where Taco Hoekwater and Paul Mazaitis have teamed up.
+So, progress all around.